 How To Cope With Feeling Lonely In A Relationship

+Can a relationship make you feel lonely?
+As ironic as it may sound, it certainly can.
 There are many causes of loneliness creeping into relationships.
 Prime among them is the lack of emotional and physical intimacy.
-When you stop connecting with your spouse or long-term partner at an intimate level you start drifting apart.
+When you stop connecting with your spouse or long-term partner at an intimate level, you start drifting apart in your relationship.
 The entire relationship feels like a chore.

 Your interests may not match anymore as the compatibility level keeps decreasing.
-This results in further deterioration of communication between the two of you and the result is unending loneliness, boredom and a sense of ennui.
+This results in further deterioration of communication between the two of you, resulting in unending loneliness, boredom, and a sense of ennui.

 Admittedly it is hard to keep up pretenses and continue when you are lonely.
-Moreover, this isolation leads to bigger problems and eventual disintegration of a relationship.
-If you do not want to go down that path, here are some coping mechanisms.
+Moreover, this isolation leads to bigger problems and the eventual disintegration of a relationship.
+If you do not want to go down that path, here are some coping mechanisms:

 1. Identify your partner’s feelings

-Even as you are struggling with being lonely, identify the real reasons where these feelings are stemming from.
-Most importantly, figure out if your partner feels the same.
+Even as you are struggling with feeling lonely and unloved in a relationship, identify the real reasons where these feelings are stemming from.
+Most importantly, figure out if your partner feels the same too.
 “Often you get so caught up in your own emotions that you do not bother to think what your better half is feeling,” says Snigdha.

 It would be selfish to assume that you are the only one with problems in the relationship.
-If you realise that even your spouse or partner isn’t exactly happy, then the entire situation requires a very different approach.
-So first try and be objective and figure out if you are the only one feeling lonely in the relationship.
+If you realize that even your spouse or partner isn’t exactly happy, then the entire situation requires a very different approach.
+So first try to be objective and figure out if you are the only one feeling lonely in the relationship or if your partner is also feeling equally invalidated.

-Every instance of loneliness can have a trigger or a strong reason.
+Every instance of loneliness can have a trigger or a strong reason behind the same.
+Perhaps earlier, the two of you just could not get enough of each other.
+You went on constant dates, spoke on the phone all the time and were the forerunners of PDA.
+But something has changed recently and it is now time to pinpoint what that may be.
 Think long and hard (list it if you want) about the reasons that make you feel lonely.
 Is it physical distance?
 Are you incompatible?
 Has the communication gap increased?
 Or is it another person?

-There has to be a strong reason why you are in a relationship but feel single.
-Identify the situations, past or present, that has given rise to these feelings and emotions that pull down your energy.
+There has to be a strong reason why you are in a relationship but feel like a single man or woman.
+Identify the situations, past or present, that have given rise to these feelings and emotions that pull down your energy.
 Once you figure out the real reasons, you can work on them.

 3. Find out if your feelings are valid